divyavut/DevOps-daws-81s/daws-81s/Docker/docker.md

 EXPOSE instruction used to let the image user knows that what ports will open when container runs. it only gives the container port information for the image user.

 #### ENV
-- Set the environment variables, these can be used inside the container
+- Set the environment variables to the container, this can be used inside the container.

 #### ADD
 - ADD Instruction is same as COPY , but it has to extra capabilities.